Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 down on the typing in each test.
 We can be very specific and thorough in the "verify" method of ExpectedCat, and know that in one line we'll get everything verified in every test.
 We can make sure the expected class even checks for valid types or ranges of values.
+We'll build an expected class in the test-code-along.

 Testing Should Require No Additional Steps